chariotsofiron/chariotsofiron.github.io/content/pages/about.md

 template = "about.html"
 +++

-I studied Math & CS.
-I work as a Quantitative Developer at an HFT.
-Send me an email to get in touch `ben~benburk.me`
+Currently working as a Quant Developer in Chicago.
+Get in touch at `ben~benburk.me`